Foundations of Black Hole Accretion Disk Theory: Oscillations

-and clearly $t_{\rm dyn} \ll t_{\rm th} \ll t_{\rm vis}$.
-To analyze oscillations of thin disks, one can express the Eulerian perturbations of all physical quantities through a single function $\delta W \propto \delta p/\rho$.
-Since the accretion disk is considered to be stationary and axisymmetric, the angular and time dependence are factored out as $\delta W = W(r,z)e^{i(m\phi - \sigma t)}$, where the eigenfrequency $\sigma(r,z) = \omega - m\Omega$ and $m$ is the azimuthal wave number.
-It is assumed that the variation of the oscillation modes in the radial direction is much stronger than in the vertical direction, $z = r\cos\theta$.
-The resulting two (separated) differential equations for the functional amplitude $W(r,z) = W_r(r) W_y(r,y)$ are given by \cite{perez_97,wagoner_99,wagoner_08}
+To analyze oscillations of thin disks, one can express the Eulerian perturbations of all physical quantities through a single function $\delta W \propto \delta P/\rho$.
+Since the accretion disk is considered to be stationary and axisymmetric, the angular and time dependence are factored out as $\delta W = W(r,z)e^{i(m\phi - \sigma t)}$, where the eigenfrequency $\sigma(r,z) = \omega - m\Omega$.
+Here it is useful to assume that the variation of the modes in the radial direction is much stronger than in the vertical direction, $z = r\cos\theta$.
+The resulting two (separated) differential equations for the functional amplitude $W(r,z) = W_r(r) W_y(r,y)$ are given by~\cite{perez_97,wagoner_99,wagoner_08}

 The radial eigenfunction, $W_r$, varies rapidly with $r$, while the vertical eigenfunction, $W_y$, varies slowly.
-Here $y = (z/H)[\Gamma/(\Gamma - 1)]^{1/2}$ is the re-scaled vertical coordinate, $\Gamma$ is the adiabatic index, $\tilde{\omega}(r) = \omega_r/\omega_{\theta}$ is the ratio of the epicyclic frequencies, $g$ is a function of $\Gamma$, and $\Psi$ is the eigenvalue of the (WKB) separation function.
+Here $y = (z/H)[\gamma_g/(\gamma_g - 1)]^{1/2}$ is the re-scaled vertical coordinate, $\gamma_g$ is the adiabatic index, $\tilde{\omega}(r) = \omega_r/\omega_{\theta}$ is the ratio of the epicyclic frequencies from Section~\ref{sub-section-marginally-stable}, $\Psi$ is the eigenvalue of the (WKB) separation function, and $g = (P/P_c)/(\rho/\rho_c)$, where $P_c$ and $\rho_c$ are the midplane values.
 The radial boundary conditions depend on the type of mode and its capture zone (see below).
 Oscillations in thin accretion disks, then, are described in terms of $\Psi(r,\sigma)$, along with the angular, vertical, and radial mode numbers (number of nodes in the corresponding eigenfunction) $m$, $j$, and $n$, respectively.
+Modes oscillate in the radial range where